An independent midwife can offer a holistic approach to your journey to becoming a parent.

 Midwives offering pre- and/or postnatal care, but not births

-- Especially popular within the expat community, British midwife Jo Everatt Antenatal & Baby offers postnatal care and breastfeeding support within Brussels and the surrounding areas.
+- specially popular within the expat community, British midwife Jo Everatt Antenatal & Baby offers postnatal care within Brussels and the surrounding areas.

-- Wheel of care (website in English, French and Dutch) offer pre- and postnatal home visits (as well as general nursing care) in the following communes:
+- Wheel of care (website in English, French and Dutch) offer pre- and postnatal home visits in the following communes:

 - 1000 Brussels/Bruxelles